-Over the last decade, Yale University and the National Institutes of Health identified additional benefits of Ketamine in treatment of mood disorders and chronic pain.
-The use of Ketamine for depression has been named “the biggest discovery in mental health in decades.”
+Over the last decade, Yale University and the National Institutes of Health identified additional benefits of ketamine in the treatment of mood disorders and chronic pain.
+The use of ketamine for depression has been named “the biggest discovery in mental health in decades.”

 Mood disorders such as depression, anxiety and post-traumatic stress disorder (PTSD) are rampant in today’s world.
 They affect people from all walks of life, no matter their background or age.
 According to the World Health Organization, 300 million people around the world have depression, including 16.2 million adults in the United States.
 Nearly 50% of all people diagnosed with depression are also diagnosed with an anxiety disorder.
 The reality is we are either watching our loved ones suffer or are experiencing the debilitating effects ourselves.